 Ultimately, I have found that a combination of five steps is extremely successful in resolving plantar fasciitis.
 This resolution can happen for patients that have suffered for a few months to patients who been limping in the morning for years.

-- Squelch the fire: Using ice, possible activity modification (if tolerated by the runner), nutrition and possibly custom foot orthotics.
+- Squelch the fire: Using ice, possible activity modification (if tolerated by the runner), Cold Laser Therapy, nutrition and possibly custom foot orthotics.

 - Chiropractic Adjustments to the foot and ankle, if needed to improve motion of the foot and ankle.

 - Kinesio Taping: applying tape helps control the fire and provide support to the arch, but it needs a trained person to apply it properly.

 - Graston Technique: evidence-based treatment that quickly facilitates healing, improves ankle motion and improves ability of tissue to take load using special stainless-steel instruments.

 - Rehabilitation of foot and ankle